ansys/pydynamicreporting/doc/source/lowlevelapi/index.rst

    ServerObject
    DatasetandSessionObjects

-The external Python API is provided by the Python interpreter included in the CEI/Ansys distributions.
-The Ansys Dynamic Reporting and EnSight installations include the cpython or cpython.bat commands that access this interpreter.
-This API does not require EnSight to access ADR Nexus servers.
-It can be used to add data items to an ADR Nexus server, read items from a server for export, generate derivative items to be pushed back into the database or other custom operations.

-It should be noted that while this API is independent of EnSight and can be used in an instance of cpython, it can also be used from within the EnSight embedded Python interpreter as a lower-level alternative to the EnSight Python Ansys Dynamic Reporting API.
+.. _lowlevel:

+The low level Python API for Ansys Dynamic Reporting allows the user to have full control of all the features of ADR and the Nexus server.
+It is a very powerful API, but at the same time it can be quite complex and requires the end user to fully understand how ADR works in all its components.
+For a full description of ADR as a package, see `Nexus`_

 Startup
 -------

-The external Python API is a little different from the EnSight internal Ansys Dynamic Reporting API.
-The major changes being that the caller must be more aware of the session and dataset items and that some of the other automated mechanisms provided by EnSight are not available.

 The following code snippet illustrates how to import the necessary API modules (technically, **import requests** is not necessary, but some of